-Our Computing Curriculum at Hale will give our pupils life-skills to flourish, enabling them to embrace and utilise technology in a socially responsible and safe way.
-We want our pupils to become leaders in the 21st century workplace, fully prepared to make the most of any career opportunities open to them.
-Our aim is for our children to become autonomous, independent users of computing technologies, gaining confidence and enjoyment through a safe, structured teaching environment.
-The use of technology supports our learning across the entire curriculum and will ensure accessibility for every child.
-Not only do we want them to be digitally literate and competent users of technology but through our computer science lessons we want to develop specific programming, algorithm writing and de-bugging skills as well as computational thinking.
-It is our aim to give our pupils a broad range of experiences to develop their understanding of themselves as individuals within a wider global community and to empower them to become responsible digital citizens.
+Our aim is for our children to become autonomous, independent users of computing technologies, gaining confidence and enjoyment from their activities.
+We want the use of technology to support learning across the entire curriculum and to ensure that our curriculum is accessible to every child.
+Not only do we want them to be digitally literate and competent end-users of technology but through our Computing lessons we want them to develop creativity, resilience and problem-solving, and critical thinking skills.
+We want our pupils to have a breadth of experience to develop their understanding of themselves as individuals within their community but also as members of a wider global community and as responsible digital citizens.

-To ensure high standards of teaching and learning in computing, we implement a curriculum that is progressive throughout the whole school.
+To ensure high standards of teaching and learning in computing, we implement a curriculum that is progressive.
 Our implementation of the computing curriculum is in line with 2014 Primary National Curriculum requirements for KS1 and KS2 and the Foundation Stage Curriculum in England.
-This provides a broad framework and outlines the knowledge and skills taught in each key stage.

 Subject Progression Map